 This raises a fundamental observation: multi-dimensional database technology is a complementary technology to relational database technology, not a direct replacement.

 A further observation can be made for the business application of multi-dimensional systems at this stage (Kenan): The greater the number of inherent inter-relationships between the elements of a dataset, the more likely it is that a study of those inter-relationships will yield business information of value to the company.

-It is clear that where these inter-relationships exist, especially in a commercial environment, that such relationships have a real-world meaning to the organisation that is worth analysing over time, that is by the process of trend analysis, and that it is multi-dimensional systems that facility the analysis of these trends, via OLAP (On-Line Analytical Processing).
+It is clear that where these inter-relationships exist, especially in a commercial environment, that such relationships have a real-world meaning to the organization that is worth analyzing over time, that is by the process of trend analysis, and that it is multi-dimensional systems that facility the analysis of these trends, via OLAP (On-Line Analytical Processing).
 Indeed it has become evident that the process of management is greatly aided by information arranged by subject (dimension) rather than by operational applications (Baum 1996).

 Updated 2020 : note that this post was originally published in 2003, but is left here for archival purposes.